openconfig/reference/rpc/gnmi/gnmi-specification.md

 [union_replace](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-union_replace.md)
 operations MUST NOT contain delete, replace and update operations.

-The order of the fields MUST be treated as signifit within a single `SetRequest` message.
+The order of the fields MUST be treated as significant within a single `SetRequest` message.
 If a single path is specified multiple times for a single operation (i.e., within `update` or `replace`), then the state of the target MUST reflect the application of all of the operations in order, even if